bkrajinovic/React-table-app/README.md

-Table app with HTTP requests using fake REST API
+Responsive table app with HTTP requests using fake REST API

 In cmd run : 'json-server --watch db.json --port 3004' to start JSON server to display data